MicrosoftDocs/sql-docs/docs/2014/analysis-services/instances/install-windows/checklist-use-powershell-to-verify-power-pivot-for-sharepoint.md

 #Write-Host ""
 Write-Host -ForegroundColor Green "PowerPivot Service Application pool"
 Write-Host -ForegroundColor Green ">>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>"
-# the following assumes there is only 1 PowerPivot Service Application, and returns that applications pool name.  if you have more than one, use the 2nd version
+# the following assumes there is only 1 PowerPivot Service Application, and returns that application's pool name.  if you have more than one, use the 2nd version
 $poolname = [string](Get-PowerPivotServiceApplication | Select -Property applicationpool)
 $position = $poolname.lastindexof("=")
 $poolname = $poolname.substring($position+1)